 Fanno Creek Clinic Patient Portal access is now available.
-Patients are able to view their drug allergies, problem list, medications, lab results, and imaging results (provided by Womens Imaging and Intervention).
+Patients are able to view their drug allergies, problem list, medications, lab results, and imaging results (provided by IMAGEN).
 In order to set up access, patients must register in person at our front desk.
 Patients registered for the FCC Patient Portal can also receive notifications for secure messages and when their provider releases new information to the patient portal.
 To set up your account (Download PDF).

 Our Patient Forms forms section has information regarding: